Atlas is a simple package cloner tool. It manages project dependencies in an isolated deps/ directory.

 This is accomplished by Atlas plugins.
 A plugin is a NimScript snippet that can call into external tools via exec.

-To enable plugins, add the line plugins="_plugins" to your atlas.workspace file.
-Then create a directory _plugins in your workspace.
+To enable plugins, add the line plugins="_plugins" to your atlas.config file.
+Then create a directory _plugins in your project.
 Every *.nims file inside the plugins directory is integrated into Atlas.

 A builder is a build tool like make or cmake.
 What tool to use is determined by the existence of certain files in the project's top level directory.
 For example, a file CMakeLists.txt indicates a cmake based build: